sscardapane/reprodl2021/README.md

 ## Goal

-The aim of this exercise is to understand how to serve Pytorch model.
-In this way, every user can easily use a pre-trained code without the need of train once again from scratch and without to adapt the code for a simple evaluation on a test data sample.
+The aim of this exercise is to understand how to serve a PyTorch model.
+In this way, every user can easily use a pre-trained code without the need for training once again from scratch, and without having to adapt the code for a simple evaluation on a test data sample.

-With these istructions we will see how to deploy model serving and how much is it simple to use for inference.
+With these istructions we will see how to deploy model serving and how much is it easy to use for inference.

 &nbsp;